Skip to main content

 From Laptop to Production

-Reality Check: Most ML tutorials use tiny datasets.
-Production is a different beast:
+Reality Check: Most ML tutorials use tiny datasets that load in a fraction of a second.
+Production is a fundamentally different engineering problem:

 Estimated Time: 3-4 hours